apzuba/projects/README.md

 # projects
 Author: @Adam Zuba

+Weclome!
 This directory contains some of the programming projects that I worked on until this point.

 @The technologies found here include: Python, SQL, HTML & CSS, JavaScript and .R.